Syrah Resources gets $107 mln U.S. loan for Louisiana EV battery plant

 "The loan will allow Syrah to ... support the rapidly growing EV and battery supply chain in the USA," said Shaun Verner, Syrah's managing director.

 By Congressional mandate the ATVM program is not allowed to fund construction of new mines, but it can fund processing facilities.
-Shah's office is review $2 billion in other loan applications.
+Shah's office is reviewing more than $2 billion in other critical mineral loan applications.

 Shah said Syrah's loan was processed in about five months because the company was quick to respond to information requests, though he said other loan applications will take longer.